Company in Estonia

 Profit distribution

-In case conditions mentioned above are fulfilled, you can simply pay maximum 80% of the last fiscal year's profit to the shareholder's bank accounts with the description "profit distribution" or similar.
+In case conditions mentioned above are fulfilled, you can simply pay maximum 78% of the last fiscal year's profit to the shareholder's bank accounts with the description "profit distribution" or similar.

 Payment of the corporate income tax

-In Estonia the payment of dividends is not taxed, but at the moment of profit distribution the company must pay 20% corporate income tax, which must be done by the latest on the 10th of the next month after profit distribution.
+In Estonia the payment of dividends is not taxed, but at the moment of profit distribution the company must pay 22% corporate income tax, which must be done by the latest on the 10th of the next month after profit distribution.

 Tax returns

 The company who is distributing profit must submit corresponding tax returns latest on the 10th of the next month after profit distribution.
-It is better if your accountant (Wisor Accounts) will take care of it, as for practical reason it is considered too complicated to do it without assistance.
+It is better if your accountant will take care of it, as for practical reason it is considered too complicated to do it without assistance.

 Tax payment details